Kuantum-Freak/PrimeMap/README.md

-# Project Name
+# Prime Map

-Prime Map
+A simple multi-threaded program that finds primes and sores them in a cool looking bitmap

 ## Installation